wagood/laralist/README.md

 * [ASetting](https://github.com/AuroraWebSoftware/ASetting) is a Laravel package that allows you to manage settings dynamically in your Laravel applications.
 With this package, you can organize settings in groups stored in the database, supporting various types of settings for easy management. <!-- setting -->

+* [Auth](https://github.com/thedevdojo/auth) is a plug'n play authentication package for any Laravel application.

 * [Avatar](https://github.com/laravolt/avatar) Display unique avatar for any user based on their (initials) name.

 * [Azure Email Communication Service (ECS)](https://github.com/hafael/azure-mailer-driver) for Laravel.
 This library provides developers with a simple set of features for sending Laravel Framework emails through the Microsoft Azure ECS service.